-Many have been asking how we can approve our election process and a potentially promising area is blockchain.
 While blockchain voting won’t solve all our problems — and even introduces a few of its own — the promise of the technology to revolutionize the American elections system is intriguing.

-- Combating voter fraud
+- Combat voter fraud.

-- Maintaining transparency in elections
+- Maintain transparency in elections.

-- Ensure every vote is counted
+- Ensure every vote is counted.

 Here are a few examples of how blockchain voting technology is playing out in both the private and public sectors.